SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 * Step 6.
 In the Outbound Connection Pool Configuration Table, there is now a navigable tree component (+) on the connection factory type.
 Click on the (+) to expand the list and click on the connection factory.
 * Step 7.
 Edit the J2C Connection Factory:
   * Step a.
 Specify values for two custom properties, "ConnectionFactoryJndiName" and "ConnectionValidationEnabled".
   * Step b.
 Click on the "Property Value" column for "ConnectionFactoryJndiName" and specify the value "JNDI/Sol/CF".
-(Note, this is the value configured on the Solace message broker in Section 0 Setting up Solace JNDI References).
+(Note, this is the value configured on the Solace event broker in Section 0 Setting up Solace JNDI References).
   * Step c.
 Click on the "Property Value" column for "ConnectionValidationEnabled" and specify the value "true".
   * Step d.
 Ensure that other necessary values, such as ConnectionURL, MessageVPN and UserName were correctly inherited from the RA"s configuration (done in step 3.4)
   * Step e.
 Click on the "save" button to commit your changes to the application server.